-Are renters in Page County required to obtain renter's insurance?
+Are tenants in Page County required to purchase renter's insurance?

-The Commonwealth of Virginia does not require that tenants in Page County to purchase a renter's insurance policy.
-However, leases prepared by our property managers require that renters pay for renter’s insurance to cover losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the property.
-A’s insurance policy protects the property from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that renters in Page County to purchase renter’s insurance.
+However, leases prepared by our property managers require that tenants pay for renter’s insurance to cover losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the rental property.
+A’s insurance policy protects the rental dwelling from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference

-a handy archive for landlords in Page County
+a free archive for rental investors in Page County

 - Collections and evictions